 The old adage “If you build it they will come” might work for baseball fields, but not for online courses.
-To attract students and get rewarded for your work, you need to get out there and do some marketing.
+To get rewarded for your work, you have to know how to promote courses to students through various marketing channels.
 That means using social media, offering discounts, and so on.

 In this article, we'll walk through five methods you can use to attract students to your online courses.
 The field is set, so let's get you some players!

 The first thing you need to do when launching a new online project is to build buzz around it.
 If you want to play the long game, content marketing can help drive a steady stream of traffic to your course.
 However, if you want faster results, you'll need more aggressive tactics.